AxiansITSecurity/Restsh/README.F5.md

-# Use restsh with F5
+# Use Restsh with F5

 All functions for this module are prefixed with `f5.`.

+Example configuration file: `.restsh-config.dist.f5`

 ## Authentication